chenglou/react-state-stream/README.md

   3. Non-blocking unmounting and de-unmounting list.

 ## General Concept
-Instead of one state, set all the states that will ever be, aka a state stream.
+Instead of one state, set all the states that will ever be, aka a lazy state stream.
 This is akin to FRP but uses an ordinary `LazySeq<State>`.
 Also reminiscent of Flash's timeline.

 A normal tween can simply be expressed as a map over a chunk of the lazy seq.
 Same for physics engine.
 Works even if the tween never stops (e.g. a physics engine where a menu item floats in mid air).